ankschoubey/blog/src/content/post/dev-life/test-first/arch-test.md

 ---
 comments: true
 excerpt: "Architecture is a crucial pillar of accelerating product delivery.
-It's hard to keep a team in sync with architecture over time.<br><br>
+It's hard to keep a team in sync with architecture over time.
 Architectural testing can enforce architectural decisions as simple tests, dramatically reducing code review effort and extending code maintainability."
 tags:
  - technical